escolmebartlebooth/mlnd-capstone/README.md

 ### File structures

-All data files, including engineered files which result from some notebooks have been provided:
+Most data files, except train.csv and engineered_train.csv, have been included:

 + train.csv (the original input file from grupo bimbo): this is not included in the submission please see later
 + smaller_train.csv (a reduced version created to allow local workstation operation)